HCL-TECH-SOFTWARE/digital-experience/docs/development/digital_asset_mgmt/managing_dam/dam_exim.md

     -ringAPIPort <value>
     ```

-    Use this attribute to specify the location of the file path to `export` \(default path is store/outputFiles/dam-export-assets/\) or if user specify a path, then export to a location **store/folder_name/**:
+    Use this attribute to specify the location of the file path to `export` \(default path is store/outputFiles/dam-export-assets/\) or if you specify a path, then assets will export to this location **store/folder_name/**:

     ```
     -exportPath <value>